elewites/ChatAppServer/README.md

 ## Installation

 The server is deployed to heroku but you can always clone and run it in your local machine.

+The server connects to a cloud-based MongoDB cluster but if you wish to use the code with your own cluster